David Dallin: New Leader

 Dallin joined the staff of the left-wing anti-communist magazine, The New Leader in New York, where he worked for nearly twenty years.
 (Founded in 1924 by the Socialist Party of America, The New Leader had come under executive editor Samuel Levitas, a Russian Menshevik, after which the magazine left the SPA but remained left-wing.)
 He wrote numerous books and newspaper and magazine articles on economic and political subjects, particularly Soviet affairs.

 Dallin also was a visiting professor of political science at the University of Pennsylvania.

 Personal life

 Family

-Earlier in life, Dallin married a woman named Eugenia.
+Earlier in life, Dallin married a woman named Eugenia Bein.
 In New York, he left Eugenia and lived with Lilia Ginzberg Estrin before marrying her by 1944 (when she became known as Lilia Estrin Dallin), when the Dallins became involved in Kravchenko's defection.

 Dallin and Eugenia had a son, Alexander Dallin, born overseas, who later became a prominent academic expert in Soviet studies.